nickfrerichs/logalerts/README.md

 logreader example
 ```

 ## Logmonitors

 Logmonitors inherit the Logmonitor class.
 Class names must begin with monitor_, and at minimum they must contain the readers
-instance variable providing a list of logreaders to subscribte to and implement the check function which is called by the main
+instance variable providing a list of logreaders to subscribe to and implement the check function which is called by the main
-program for each row returned by a logreader
+program for each row returned by a logreader.

 ```
     readers = [